Consolidation of the Cuban Revolution

+There are various historiographical interpretations of the political consolidation that occurred between 1959 and 1962.
+There is a periodization of these events, as the beginning of the "militarization of Cuba" which includes a long process of domestic militarization which climaxed in 1970.
+There is the "grassroots dictatorship" model, which argues that the removal of liberal rights after the Cuban Revolution was the result of mass support and citizen deputization.
+This mass support came from a popular enthusiasm for national defense against American invasion.
+There is also the "betrayal thesis" which posits that the political consolidation of Fidel Castro was a betrayal of the democratic aims of the Cuban Revolution against Batista.

 Background

 Ideology of the Cuban Revolution

 The Cuba Revolution (Revolución Cubana) was an armed revolt conducted by Fidel Castro and his fellow revolutionaries of the 26th of July Movement and its allies against the military dictatorship of Cuban President Fulgencio Batista.
-The revolution began in July 1953, and continued sporadically until the rebels finally ousted Batista on 31 December 1958, replacing his government.
+The revolution began in July 1953, and continued sporadically until the rebels finally ousted Batista on 1 January 1959, replacing his government.

 The beliefs of Fidel Castro during the revolution have been the subject of much historical debate.
 Fidel Castro was openly ambiguous about his beliefs at the time.
 Some orthodox historians argue Castro was a communist from the beginning with a long-term plan; however, others have argued he had no strong ideological loyalties.
 Leslie Dewart has stated that there is no evidence to suggest Castro was ever a communist agent.
 Levine and Papasotiriou believe Castro believed in little outside of a distaste for American imperialism.
 While Ana Serra believed it was the publication of El socialismo y el hombre en Cuba.
 As evidence for his lack of communist leanings they note his friendly relations with the United States shortly after the revolution and him not joining the Cuban Communist Party during the beginning of his land reforms.

 At the time of the revolution the 26th of July Movement involved people of various political persuasions, but most were in agreement and desired the reinstatement of the 1940 Constitution of Cuba and supported the ideals of Jose Marti.
 Che Guevara commented to Jorge Masetti in an interview during the revolution that "Fidel isn't a communist" also stating "politically you can define Fidel and his movement as 'revolutionary nationalist'.
 Of course he is anti-American, in the sense that Americans are anti-revolutionaries".